English 306, "Writing About Difference." 1990 Syllabus, Brodkey, et al.

 [Michael Day's scan of his original copy]

-This link leads to a scanned version of the 1990 proposed syllabus for a revised version of English 306, "the one-semester, first-year, required writing course for undergraduates" (Brodkey 236) at the University of Texas-Austin.
+View a scanned version of the 1990 proposed syllabus for a revised version of English 306, "the one-semester, first-year, required writing course for undergraduates" (Brodkey 236) at the University of Texas-Austin.

 Almost 30 years later (April 2018), many may wonder why we chose to include this artifact in CompPile's archives.
 The events that led to and proceeded from the controversy surrounding this seemingly standard process have become iconic in the history of composition teaching.
 What happened to Brodkey's academic course revision now stands for the way politics outside the academy can, with little warning, enter inside and take over.
 The undermining of her English 306 course revision in Austin deserves to be remembered, considered, and reconsidered, in part because it can happen anywhere at any time.